 There are so many logistics to be figured out for your big day, and wedding transportation can be a particularly tricky one.
 Figuring out how many cars you'll need, what kind to rent, and for how long of a time period can be totally confusing.
 Before you go book a stretch limo for a ten hour period, be sure to read our tips for making sure you get the most bang for your buck!

 Do You Need Wedding Transportation?

+Are your wedding ceremony and reception taking place at the same venue?
 If so, you may not need wedding transportation.
-Generally speaking, you'll need a way to get from point A to point B if your wedding is taking place in two locations, so if you're booking two different venues you'll definitely need to explore some transportation options.
+Generally speaking, you'll need a way to get from point A to point B if your wedding is taking place in two locations.
+So if you're booking two different venues, you'll definitely need to explore some transportation options.

 What Kind of Wedding Transportation Is Right for You?

 First, you'll want to figure out how many people you want or need to transport.
 This may include the couple, their parents, grandparents, and their attendants.
 If your budget is tight, you may ask the bridal party to drive themselves.
 A classic town car is often less pricey than a chauffeured limousine, and will comfortably seat between three and six people.
 If you don't need to have transportation for the whole wedding party then perhaps you could opt for something smaller.
 If you are shuttling your entire guest list from one place to another, such as offering a shuttle service from the hotel with room blocks to the wedding location, you may even want to go bigger by renting a bus!